-Section 28.4.
-Approved personal property, such as, Eyeglasses or contacts, watches, or other personal property, damaged in the line of duty will be repaired or replaced by the Employer, so long as it can be shown that there was no negligence by the employee which contributed to this property loss or damage.
+Section 28.5.
+Approved personal property, such as, Eye glasses or contacts, watches, or other personal property, damaged in the line of duty will be repaired or replaced by the Employer, so long as it can be shown that there was no negligence by the employee which contributed to this property loss or damage.
 (Watches and other personal property replacement shall be limited to three hundred dollars [\$300.00] per incident).
-The Employee must, if requested, provide proof of the cost of the item. damages or destroyed.
+The Employee must, if requested, provide proof of the cost of the item damages or destroyed.

-Section 28.5.
-If the Employer makes a change or addition of equipment or uniforms, Sergeants shall be issued new/updated departmental uniforms or equipment prior to Part-Time employees.
+Section 28.6.
+If the Employer makes a change or addition of equipment or uniforms, Full-Time employees shall be issued new/updated departmental uniforms or equipment prior to Part-Time employees.